Your freelance writer bio is the elevator pitch at the end of any article you write. Make sure it encourages others to hire you.

 5. Make it Personal

-Don't forget that you can add a personal touch as well.
-Depending on the website, you might be able humanize your bio.
+Don't forget that you can add a personal touch to your freelancer writer bio.
+Depending on the website, you might be able to humanize your bio.
 We like to feel as though we're connecting to others, and you can do that as a freelance writer.
 I don't usually get too personal, but I often share my love of reading, travel, and the outdoors, and mention that I enjoy spending time with my son.
 You can also include where you live if you want.

 6. Call to Action